 An updated report is now available below.

-The department is also currently engaged in two Australia Research Council (ARC) projects:
+The department has also engaged in two Australia Research Council (ARC) projects:

-creative and innovative growth and potential.
+average creative and innovative growth and potential.
 Led by the Centre for Creative Industries and Innovation at the Queensland University of Technology.
-DLGSC is a partner organisation, along with Arts Queensland, Creative Victoria, Arts NSW, and Arts
+The department is a partner organisation, along with Arts Queensland, Creative Victoria, Arts NSW,